TutorialsLast Updated Jul 24, 202411 min read

 };

 The Chrome DevTools image shows that when you make any request, you can modify or inspect it before it is sent by Axios to the API server.
-Axios interceptors are not only powerful, they give developers the ability to control requests and the behavior of their responses.
+Axios interceptors are not only powerful, but they also give developers the ability to control requests and the behavior of their responses.

 Now you have learned how to use interceptors to modify or inspect your Axios requests and responses.
 Great work!
 Your next task is writing tests for your Axios implementation.